Review Article

 Implementing proper sanitation and hygiene practices in agriculture, including safe waste management and use of treated manure.
 Washing hands thoroughly after handling soil or animals, especially in food service, agricultural or farm settings.
 Water Safety is vital, ensuring safe drinking water sources and proper water treatment facilities to reduce contamination risks.
 Thoroughly washing fruits and vegetables, particularly those that will be eaten raw, and cooking foods to proper temperatures to kill harmful bacteria thus ensures food safety [7,8].

-Monitoring and Controlling Pathogens: Monitoring coli presence in soil, water, and agricultural products can help reduce the risk of outbreaks and inform public health interventions.
+Monitoring and Controlling Pathogens: Monitoring E. coli presence in soil, water, and agricultural products can help reduce the risk of outbreaks and inform public health interventions.
 E. coli in soil presents a potential health risk through various pathways, primarily related to food and water contamination.
 Understanding the sources and transmission mechanisms, along with implementing preventive measures, is essential for reducing the health impacts of E. coli infections.
 Continuous public health education and infrastructure development in sanitation and hygiene practices are vital to mitigating the risks associated with pathogenic E. coli [9].
 The growing concern over pathogenicity in soil and crops is a multifaceted issue that has significant implications for agriculture, food security, human health, and environmental sustainability.
-There is increased Incidence of Soilborne Pathogens due to intensifying agricultural practices—such as monoculture, over-reliance on chemical fertilizers and pesticides, and land degradation—there has been an observable increase in soilborne pathogens.
+There is increased incidence of Soilborne Pathogens due to intensifying agricultural practices—such as monoculture, over-reliance on chemical fertilizers and pesticides, and land degradation—there has been an observable increase in soilborne pathogens.
 These pathogens can affect plant health and yield, leading to economic losses for farmers and food supply challenges [10].

 Climate Change Effects on Pathogens: Climate change is altering weather patterns and growing conditions, which can favor the proliferation of certain pathogens.
 Warmer temperatures and increased rainfall may enhance the survival and spread of pathogens in both soil and crops, complicating control measures and requiring adaptive management strategies [11].